-After being invaded and sacked by Calakmul, the city had three great rulers (Pakal the Great being the most famous) and most of the great architecture was built during and after his reign and was followed by his son and grandson.
-The main plaza – which surrounds the palace – has many great buildings and structures, including the temple of Inscriptions, which was the burial place of Pakal.
+It’s history included war with other nearby cities, such as Calakmul sometime around 599.
+After being invaded and sacked by Calakmul, the city had three great rulers (Pakal the Great being the most famous).
+Most of the great architecture was built during and after his reign and was followed by his son and grandson.
+The main plaza which surrounds the palace, has many great buildings and structures.
+This includes the temple of Inscriptions, which was the burial place of Pakal.

-This UNESCO World Heritage Site has many great structures that have been carefully rebuilt and excavated to showcase how amazing the city might have looked during its peak.
-The “temple of the cross group” had three important temples (temple of the cross, temple of the sun and temple of the foliated cross) built atop step pyramids, located above the main ruins area.
+This site has many great structures that have been carefully rebuilt and excavated to showcase how amazing the city might have looked during its peak.
+The “temple of the cross-group” had three important temples.
+The temple of the cross, temple of the sun, and temple of the foliated cross are built atop step pyramids.
+They are located above the main ruins area and look down towards the rest.
 From the top of these pyramids, you can get a pretty great view of the surrounding area.

 We spent several hours walking around here, and there are many distinct to areas to explore.
 Hiking around the hot and humid jungle works up quite a sweat, so it is worth trying to plan your day around a visit to one of the nearby waterfalls for a dip in one of the natural water pools.
 We visited these Three Waterfalls in Chiapas that would all be acceptable ways to cool off after a day of exploration.